 For ordering information or for technical support on this product, visit the Sigma-Aldrich website at sigmaaldrich.com or contact the Sigma-Aldrich office or a designated distributor in your country.

 Trademarks

-BIOshell is a trademark of Sigma-Aldrich Co.
-LLC.
-Fused-Core is a registered trademark of Advanced Materials Technology, Inc. Rheodyne is a registered trademark of IDEX Health & Science, LLC
+BIOshell - Sigma-Aldrich Co.
+LLC, Fused-Core - Advanced Materials Technology, Inc., and Rheodyne - IDEX Health & Science, LLC.